Exploring Your Options

 It is not uncommon for us to work with women who make their first connection with us and a potential adoptive family while in the hospital.
 We are equipped to help put an adoption plan in place immediately.
 We also have options available to slow things down and give you time to think through your options before making any permanent decisions.

 Regardless of your situation, you have the right to select the potential adoptive family for your child.
 The Birth Parent Counselor will talk with you about your health history.
 It is important to share openly about any substance use and any other details that have impacted your pregnancy.
 There is no judgement, only a desire to ensure that this information is shared appropriately to help your child thrive.
 Also discussed are family history, social history, requests for ongoing contact (openness), and other factors that may be important to you when considering parents for your child.
 Other factors may include family make up, faith, location, or other important criteria specific to you.

-Your counselor will discuss any families you may be connected to that could potentially adopt your child.
-This could be a family member or friend, a waiting adoptive family you found personally, an adoptive family you worked with previously, or waiting families with Caring For Kids that meet your requests.
-You will personally select which family you feel is best for your child.
-Your counselor can also facilitate a face to face visit or phone interview, if you wish, so you have the opportunity to talk with the chosen family and ensure you are comfortable with your decision.
+Your counselor will connect with waiting families that meet your requests.
+You will then have the option to review the potential family profiles and personally select which family you are interested in.
+If you desire, a face to face visit or phone interview will be arranged so you have the opportunity to talk with this family and ensure you are comfortable with your decision.